learnbyexample/Command-line-text-processing/ruby_one_liners.md

 a+b,pi=3.14,5e12
 i*(t+9-g)/8,4-a+b

-$ # use regex as needed around variable content, for ex: end of line anchor
+$ # use regexp as needed around variable content, for ex: end of line anchor
 $ ruby -pe 'BEGIN{s="a+b"}; sub(/#{Regexp.escape(s)}$/, "a**b")' eqns.txt
 a=b,a-b=c,c*d
 a+b,pi=3.14,5e12